Original Modifications

 Engine

-Buick/Oldsmobile/Rover P6 215 cubic inch V8 in 155bhp tune.
+Buick/Oldsmobile/Rover P6 215 cubic inch (3520 cc) V8 in 155bhp tune.
 Without extra modifications, the available engine configuration at the time necessitated a rather distinctive installation, with a remote centrally-mounted radiator expansion tank and the top hose passing underneath the fan belt.
 On some blocks, the projection on which the engine number was stamped had to be machined to clear the exhaust manifolds.

 Sump